top of page

 a cello sounding

-like the belly of the ocean.a
+like the belly of the ocean.

 Oliver Carmichael was born and raised in County Durham, England.
 He studied English Literature and Creative Writing at Lancaster University.
 He was recently long listed for the Winchester Poetry Prize and the Aurora Prize for Writing.
 He is the recipient of the Michael Donaghy Award which supports a poet to attend the first Arvon Advanced Writing Programme.